SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 "AuthProgramAll" contains the URL used for accessing this page, with the session key added

-"AuthProgramUnderscore" contains the path to customer.exe with the session key and any cgi variables starting with underscore
+"AuthProgramUnderscore" contains the path to customer.exe with the session key and any CGI variables starting with an underscore

-"AuthProgram" contains the same as AuthProgramUnderscore, except that it does not pay attention to cgi variables with underscore
+"AuthProgram" contains the same as AuthProgramUnderscore, except that it does not pay attention to CGI variables with an underscore

 "CustSessionKey" contains the session key